WARDEN Explained

 Per Simulation (PSA or deterministic) “simulation”

-- Load inputs sequentially.
-If it’s an unnamed list, unlist it and store its components.
-The “sens” list is integrated into a new list with the “simulation” input list.
+- Load inputs sequentially and store its components.
+The “sens” environment is integrated into a new environment with the “simulation” input environment.

 -